spacecloud-io/space-docs/content/essentials/queries/filtering.md

 ### Example: Date (Works with Timestamp as well)

-Fetch list of all caught pokemons that were caught before a certain date:
+Fetch list of all caught pokemons that are caught before a certain date:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">